 Special Improvement District No. 1 ("Subdistrict"), a political subdistrict of the Rio Grande Water Conservation District ("RGWCD"), timely submitted its proposed Annual Replacement Plan ("ARP") pursuant to its Second Amended Plan as amended on June 6, 2017 and approved by the State Engineer on October 16, 2017 ("Second Amended PWM"), which revised the Amended Plan of Water Management ("Amended PWM") decreed by the Division No. 3 Water Court in Case Nos.
-2006CV64 and 2007CW521 ("May 2010 Decree") and upheld by the Colorado Supreme Court in Case No. 10SA224.2
+2006CV64 and 2007CW52 ("May 2010 Decree") and upheld by the Colorado Supreme Court in Case No. 10SA224.

-The 2022 Plan Year ARP and its appendices were available for download through a link on the RGWCD website.
-The ARP, its appendices, and resolutions were filed with the Court and to the State and Division Engineers on April 15, 2022.
+The 2024 Plan Year ARP and its appendices were available for download through a link on the RGWCD website.
+The ARP, its appendices, and resolutions were filed with the Court and with the State and Division Engineers on April 15, 2024.
 Copies of the ARP were made available for viewing at the State and Division Engineers' offices.
-The ARP, its appendices, resolutions, the Subdistrict's Response Functions, and this letter are posted on DWR's website.
-In the past I have considered all letters, comments, and other objections submitted regarding the adequacy of the ARP.
+The ARP, its appendices, resolutions, the Subdistrict's Response Functions, and this letter will be posted on DWR's website.
 My staff and I have conducted this review of the ARP and comments thereon in accordance with the operational timelines specified in the May 2010 Decree and contained in Appendix 5 of the Second Amended PWM.